-Preliminary- Designed and manufactured in the USA, the DEV-SOM36 development kit is a IEEE 1588v2 Precision Time Protocol starting point.
+Designed and manufactured in the USA, the DEV-SOM36 PTP IEEE 1588V2 Development Kit is a Precision Time Protocol starting point.

 Standing above other panel PC options the DEV-SOM36 the second Ethernet Phy is ready for Precision Time Protocol (PTP) IEEE-1588 v1 and v2.
 The Texas Instruments TI DP83640 Real Time PHY offers many features to support Real time PTP networking as well as low latency time synchronization.
 IEEE 1588 Standards are known as Precision Clock Synchronization Protocol for Networked Measurement Control Systems, or PTP for short.
 IEEE-1588 PTP protocol allows clocks distributed across a wired network to accurately synchronize time by distributing time stamped messages between nodes.
 This synchronizing decreases the latency jitter between master and slave PTP systems.